sb-ai-lab/tsururu/README.md

 ![tsururu_logo](tsururu_logo.png)

-# Tsururu – time series forecasting strategies framework
+# Tsururu – a time series forecasting strategies framework

-Tsururu is a framework which provides instruments for the time series forecasting task.

-## Ways to work with multiple time series:
+Much attention is now paid to what models to use for time series forecasting, but not to how exactly to perform training and inference.

+Tsururu is a Python-based library which aims at overcoming the aforementioned problems and provides a large number of multi-series and multi-point-ahead prediction strategies that can be used with any underlying model, including neural networks.

+Also tsururu provides various preprocessing techniques.

+## Multi-series prediction strategies:
 - _Local-modelling_:
     - Individual model for each time series.
 - _Global-modelling_: